yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Exercises.rst

 .. question:: dict_ex_4

        Refer to the last two problems.
-This time we will map each unique word to a tuple that givens the line number and word position on the line for the first occurance of a word.
+This time we will map each unique word to a tuple that gives the line number and word position on the line for the first occurance of a word.
 For example ``(3,5)`` means that the corresponding word is first occurs as the 5th word on line 3.
 Write a function that creates this dictionary.
 Apply this function to the text version of `Alice's Adventures in Wonderland`.

-       **Hint:** You will need to apply the dictinary comprehension trick from problem 2 twice, once for lines and again for words.
+       **Hint:** You will need to apply the dictionary comprehension trick from problem 2 twice, once for lines and again for words.

        Find the line-word pair for ``alice``.